 It all started in late 19th century Italy.
-Vilfredo Pareto, an Italian economist and sociologist, first observed the principle that later came to be known as the Pareto Principle.
+Italian economist and sociologist Vilfredo Pareto, first observed the principle that later came to be known as the Pareto Principle.
 He noticed that 80% of the land in Italy was owned by just 20% of the population, while the remaining 80% owned only 20% of the land.
-Hence why it’s most commonly referred to as the 80/20 rule.
+Hence Pareto's Principle is most commonly referred to as the 80/20 rule.

 Pareto's observation led him to study the distribution of wealth in other countries and industries, and he found similar patterns.
 In marketing, 80% of a company's revenue may come from just 20% of its customers, or 80% of the traffic to a website may come from just 20% of the marketing channels.

 By identifying these high-value customers or marketing channels, agencies can focus their efforts and resources on the most profitable areas, ultimately leading to higher ROI and greater success.

 Focusing on high value tasks is incredibly important.
 Like a gas, menial tasks expand to fill the container they’re in.
 So if you give them your entire day, week, or career, don’t be surprised if you’ve been exceedingly busy and accomplished nothing.

 When it comes to marketing agencies, the Pareto Principle states that you should prioritize and optimize efforts to achieve greater efficiency and effectiveness in your campaigns and focus on your most productive tasks first.

 Let’s look at two common use cases for digital marketing agencies.

 Use Case #1: Analyzing Your Top-performing Content